Attention#

 \[ \text{Similarity} \rightarrow \text{Scores} \]

-Softmax normalization enforces closure by constraining the attention weights to sum to 1.0, producing a convex weighted combination of the values and helping maintain stable, unbiased predictions,
+Softmax normalization enforces closure by constraining the attention weights to sum to 1.0, producing a convex weighted combination of the values and Thus, the weights form a probability-like distribution that sums to one, producing a convex weighted combination of the values,

-The attention weights are applied to the values to form a weighted combination that produces the final prediction or context-aware output.
-Larger weights contribute more strongly to the prediction, allowing the model to dynamically retrieve and combine the most relevant stored information for the current query,
+The attention weights are applied to the values to form a weighted combination that produces a context-aware output.
+Larger weights contribute more strongly to the prediction, allowing the model to dynamically retrieve and combine the most relevant stored analog information for the current query,

 Vector and Matrix Math Reminder#